miroi/Molecular-and-Materials-Modeling-2026-May/exercises/python_basics/readme.rst

 Basics of Python
 ================

-Here is a collection of older Python codes which need to be fixed.
-The best way is by using online AI tools.
+Here is a collection of older Python codes which need to be fixed and improved.
+The best way to achieve that is by using online AI tools.